 Books are still rare since they need to be laboriously handwritten by scribes.
 The University of Cambridge has one of the largest libraries in Europe – constituting of just 122 books.

-Gutenberg begins work on a printing press.
-It takes him 4 years to finish his wooden press which uses movable metal type.
-The image below shows a press from that era.
+It takes him four years to finish his wooden press which uses movable metal type.
+The image below shows a replica of a press from that era.
 It uses relief printing: at the bottom left a frame holds the columns of text that get printed.
 This type consists of individual letters set in lead.
 After inking the type, a sheet of paper is put on top.
-Next the frame is shoved to the right underneath the platen.
+Next, the frame is shoved to the right underneath the platen.
 By moving the large handle pressure is applied to make sure the ink is transferred to the paper.
-Afterwards the bed is moved back to its original position and the paper can be removed.
+Afterward, the bed is moved back to its original position and the paper can be removed.

 In their print shop in Venice John and Wendelin of Speier are probably the first printers to use pure roman type, which no longer looks like the handwritten characters that other printers have been trying to imitate until then.
 Another printer in Venice, Nicolas Jenson, produces a more distinguished roman font which still serves as a model for type designers today.

-‘De honesta voluptate’ (On honourable pleasure) is one of the first printed cookbook.
+‘De honesta voluptate’ (On honourable pleasure) is one of the first printed cookbooks.
 It is as much a series of moral essays as a cookbook.
-Ten years later ‘Kuchenmeysterey’ (Kitchen Mastery) becomes the first printed German cook book.
+Ten years later ‘Kuchenmeysterey’ (Kitchen Mastery) becomes the first printed German cookbook.